elb0/elb0.github.io/_posts/2017-10-18-future-fit.markdown

 **Vic** "The majority of the country has no flippin' idea what the country is going to look like in 10 years."
 Don't be shy, we're going on a journey together.

-"My 13 years old can do better powerpoint presentations than most of my team can do." - **Vic Crone**
+"My 13 years old can do better PowerPoint presentations than most of my team can do." - **Vic Crone**

 "Students should be working in real world contexts." - **Jonathan Martin**